The Story of Jupiter and its Neighbors

 This site contains a history timeline with stories and articles about the area ranging from the ancient Indians, through the European discovery of the area by Ponce de Leon, to the Seminole Indian War battles fought here.
 The timeline also covers the building of the Jupiter lighthouse, early railroad history, and has a wealth of information on early pioneer history from the late 19th century, continuing on to the Town of Jupiter's official founding and life in the 1950's and 1960's.

 So feel free to browse these pages and find something that interests you on this history journey that extends thousands of years!
-For this month, read about Hugh De Lausset Willoughby, by Robin Potvin
+For this month, read about A Tribute to the Rood Family, by Betty Bush.

 Be a Contributor